how to use this Press Kit

 the co-host of GBH and WORLDchannel's Stories From The Stage.

-In addition to writing and performing her own stories, Theresa also:
+Who—in addition to writing and performing her own stories—also:

 -